 Lawrence Alkin has been a key influencer in the development of the urban art movement that we know today.
-The CEO of the artrepublic Gallery in Brighton, he has built up the gallery on Bond Street to become one of the country’s top urban art spaces and has launched the careers of many an artist.
+The CEO of the Art Republic Gallery in Brighton.
+He has built up the gallery on Bond Street to become one of the country’s top urban art spaces.
+He’s also launched the careers of many an artist.

-He is also the first guest on our new podcast.
-A collaboration with artrepublic called ‘Art Related Nonsense‘ it’s about getting under the skin of the art scene of today and speaking to the people who really make it tick.
+Add to that and he is the first guest on our new podcast.
+A collaboration with Art Republic called ‘Art Related Noise‘.
+It’s about getting under the skin of the art scene of today.
+Speaking to the people who really make it tick.

 Needless to say that Lawrence was the ideal first choice.
-Running galleries and selling art since the early 80’s first in Dublin and then across Ireland before then coming to the UK and finally settling in Brighton where the flagship gallery on Bond Street has just doubled it’s space.
+Running galleries and selling art since the early 80’s.
+First in Dublin and then across Ireland.
+Before eventually coming to the UK and finally settling in Brighton.
+This is where the flagship gallery on Bond Street has just doubled its space.

 The journey to where we are now hasn’t been straight forward.
-Forays and experimentations into the art world with some business dealings which worked and some which didn’t, “I’d make money and I’d lose money” says Lawrence.
-He also might rightly be called an internet pioneer, recognising the power of the web to sell his product which at the time were posters.
-That was in 2000 and it’s hard to look back nowadays and realise just how innovative that actually was back then.
+Forays and experimentation’s into the art world.
+Along with some business dealings which worked and some which didn’t, “I’d make money and I’d lose money” says Lawrence.
+He might rightly be called an internet pioneer.
+Recognising the power of the web to sell his product which at the time were posters.
+That was in 2000.
+It’s hard to look back nowadays and realise just how innovative that actually was back then.

-“There were three big things that happened” he tells me when I ask about the moment when he knew things were really starting to take off for the gallery business.
-Centered around the work of three artists, Jamie Reed whose iconic work had appeared on the cover of the Sex Pistols albums, Jimmy Cauty formerly of the KLF and of course Banksy.
+“There were three big things that happened” he tells me.
+This is when I ask about the moment when he knew things were really starting to take off for the gallery business.
+Centered around the work of three artists.
+These were Jamie Reed, whose iconic work had appeared on the cover of the Sex Pistols albums.
+Jimmy Cauty, formerly of the KLF, and of course Banksy.

 “We sort of recognised that this was a bit of a phenomenon, something special” he says of Banksy.
-Eventually selling over 8000 prints over a three year period the irony is that at first there was not much profit in selling them.
-“You sold something for 95 and you made a tenner and you can’t run a retail operation on those sort of margins” says Lawrence on the early days of trying to sell a Banksy.
+Eventually selling over 8000 prints over a three year period.
+The irony is that at first there was not much profit in selling them.
+“You sold something for 95 and you made a tenner.
+You can’t run a retail operation on those sort of margins”.
+This was the early days of trying to sell a Banksy.

 Lawrence is just as excited about the new talent coming through.
-We walk around the gallery and he stops at works from the likes of Lucy Sparrow who we know well and Magnus Gjoen who we’ve really got to know this year.
-He tells me about the importance of integrity and how important it is to work with people who you can rely on.
+We walk around the gallery and he stops at works from the likes of Lucy Sparrow and Magnus Gjoen.
+He tells me about the importance of integrity.
+How important it is to work with people who you can rely on.
 “You can’t grow with anybody if they don’t have integrity and if they don’t treat their work professionally.
 It’s not just about imagery, it’s about the whole attitude, presentation and how you conduct yourself.”

 The gallery itself has also undergone a number of big milestones recently.
 The shop next door has been expanded into, effectively doubling the amount of wall space and allowing for much more creativity in the curation.
 The opening also marked the 25th anniversary of the gallery itself, a statement if ever there was one about how the gallery intends to continue in the future.